Acura RLX Insurance Rates

 Rates are averaged for all Acura RLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on car insurance consists of having a decent driving record, having a good credit history, paying for small claims out-of-pocket, and dropping full coverage on older vehicles.
-Invest the time to shop around every other policy renewal by quoting rates from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local exclusive and independent agents.
+Finding cheaper rates on auto insurance consists of being a low-risk driver, maintaining a good credit score, paying for small claims out-of-pocket, and possibly raising deductibles.
+Comparison shop at least every other year by obtaining price quotes from direct car insurance companies, and also from local insurance agencies.

-The following items are a brief review of the ideas that were illustrated above.
+The items below are a quick rundown of the car insurance concepts covered above.

-- Higher risk drivers with DUI or reckless driving convictions may pay on average $1,600 more each year than a driver with a clean driving record
+- Drivers with reckless driving or DUI convictions may have to pay on average $1,600 more every year to insure their RLX

 Rate Tables and Charts